goutamgmb/NTIRE21_BURSTSR/README.md

 ## Data
 We provide the following data as part of the challenge.

 **Synthetic validation set:** The official validation set for track 1.
+The dataset contains 300 synthetic bursts, each containing
+14 RAW images.
 The synthetic bursts are generated from the RGB images from the test split of the Zurich RAW to RGB mapping dataset.
-The dataset can be downloaded from [here]().
+The dataset can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/syn_burst_val.zip).

 **BurstSR train and validation set:** The training and validation set for track 2.
-The dataset has been split into 10 parts and can be downloaded and unpacked using the [download_burstsr_dataset](scripts/download_burstsr_dataset.py) script.
+The dataset has been split into 10 parts and can be downloaded and unpacked using the [download_burstsr_dataset.py](scripts/download_burstsr_dataset.py) script.
 In case of issues with the script, the download links are available [here](burstsr_links.md).

-**Zurich RAW to RGB mapping set:** The RGB images from the training split of the [Zurich RAW to RGB mapping dataset](http://people.ee.ethz.ch/~ihnatova/pynet.html#dataset) can be downloaded from [here]().
+**Zurich RAW to RGB mapping set:** The RGB images from the training split of the [Zurich RAW to RGB mapping dataset](http://people.ee.ethz.ch/~ihnatova/pynet.html#dataset) can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/zurich-raw-to-rgb.zip).
 These RGB images can be used to generate synthetic bursts for training using  the SyntheticBurst class.

+Additionally, the weights for the [PWC-Net](https://arxiv.org/abs/1811.11127) network used in the evaluation for Track 2 can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/pwcnet-network-default.pth).

 ## Issues and questions:
 In case of any questions about the challenge or the toolkit, feel free to open an issue on Github.